dimzachar/capstone_mlzoomcamp/README.md

 ```

 Note:
-* Ignore if you get any warnings (you shouldn't get but in any case) and wait till you see the message <code>Finished</code>.
+* Ignore if you get any warnings and wait till you see the message <code>Finished</code>.
 In the end you will have a <code>model.tflite</code> file in the directory.
 You can also find the best model in .h5 format inside the <code>checkpoints</code> folder.
 * If you don't want to run <code>train.py</code> (even though you should) there are files in folder <code>Extra_models</code> in <code>.h5</code> and <code>.tflite</code> format.
 I have no responsibility if they work (I guess they do).

 ## Production deployment